Roy Schooley: 1920 U.S Hockey team

 In 1920, Schooley became the manager of the U.S. Olympic Hockey Team.
 As manager of the Olympic squad, he had full power to select the players for the team.
-Schooley knew the Pittsburgh players well enough and also evaluated other players from both Boston and St. Paul, when they were at the Duquesne Gardens for games in early to mid-March.
+Schooley knew the Pittsburgh players well enough and also evaluated other players from both Boston and St. Paul, when they were at the Duquesne Garden for games in early to mid-March.
 On March 16, 1920 he named his team.
 Forwards: Joe McCormick, Larry McCormick and Herb Drury of Pittsburgh; Frank " Moose" Goheen and Anthony Conroy of St. Paul; and George Geran and Frank Synott of Boston.
 Defensemen: Irving Small and Leon Tuck of Boston; and Ed Fitzgerald of St. Paul.
 Goaltenders: Raymond Bonney of Pittsburgh and Cyril Weidenborner of St. Paul.
 Schooley later named Joe McCormick from Pittsburgh as the team's captain.

-However $15,000 was still need to fund the team's trip to Antwerp, so Schooley used the Duquesne Gardens as the source of the funds.
+However $15,000 was still need to fund the team's trip to Antwerp, so Schooley used the Duquesne Garden as the source of the funds.
 His intent was to play two series of two games each against "worthy" opponents at the Gardens.
 The first series on March 22–23 would be against the Winnipegs, while an opponent remained to be named for March 29–30 games.
 All money beyond the guarantee paid to the visitors and "bare overhead expenses" would go to the Olympic team.

 Even though Schooley formed the team and managed them up until they left for the Games, he did not represent them during the Olympics.
 Three days before the team was to depart for Antwerp to begin Olympic play, the New York Post reported that Schooley had resigned as manager amid rumors of unspecified friction, which he denied.
 He cited a family illness as the reason.
 Schooley was then succeeded by Corneilus Fellows.
-Whatever the reason for Schooley's departure, the Post commented with considerable justification that "the absence of the man who organized and coached the Olympiad team since its formation will be a distinct loss to the American team…" The team that Schooley built, won a silver medal at the Antwerp Games.
+Whatever the reason for Schooley's departure, the Post commented with considerable justification that "the absence of the man who organized and coached the Olympiad team since its formation will be a distinct loss to the American team…" The team that Schooley built won a silver medal at the Antwerp Games.